Nivedit84/aws-3tier-migration/README.md

 8. Resume writes after validation.
 9. Monitor the target during a defined stabilization window.

 The source environment and database will remain available during the rollback window.

 Once application writes begin on the target database, rollback to the source database becomes a manual recovery activity requiring reconciliation of target-side changes.

 Application rollback and database rollback should therefore be treated as independent operations.

-Before cutover, a final source RDS snapshot will be taken and verified to provide a recoverable point-in-time state before production traffic is redirected.

 ---

-## 12. Route 53 Cutover
+## 13. Route 53 Cutover

 The existing Route 53 hosted zone will remain unchanged during the initial application migration.

-The existing DNS record will be updated to point to the target ALB after the target environment and database have been validated.

 DNS TTL will be reduced before the migration window to minimize cache duration during cutover.

+After target database and application validation is complete, the existing DNS record will be updated to point to the target ALB.

 The source ALB and application environment will remain available during the stabilization and rollback period.

 The Route 53 hosted zone may be migrated to the target account as a separate post-migration activity if required.

 ---

-## 13. Post-Migration
+## 14. Post-Migration

 After the stabilization and rollback period: